 GEORGE CRUMB: SCORES AT AN EXHIBITION will explore Philadelphia’s well-known contemporary composer (1929-2022) and long-time Orchestra 2001 collaborator, in a visual arts setting.
 His stunning visual scores are works of art, and presenting them in a gallery context allows for a more complete appreciation of these masterpieces.

-Exhibits of Crumb’s scores will be followed by performances of several of his chamber music works at Slought, Esperanza Arts, and Cherry Street Pier.
-Crumb’s brilliant “Metamorphoses, 10 Fantasies for Amplified Piano, Book 2” (2020) will be performed by the musician he wrote it for, Orchestra 2001 pianist Marcantonio Barone, presented with images of the works of art that influenced Crumb’s modern take on “Pictures at an Exhibition.”
+Exhibits of Crumb’s scores will be followed by performances of his music at Slought, Esperanza Arts, and Cherry Street Pier.
+Crumb’s brilliant “Metamorphoses, 10 Fantasies for Amplified Piano, Book 2” (2020) will be performed by the musician he wrote it for, Orchestra 2001 pianist Marcantonio Barone, with images of the artworks that influenced Crumb’s modern take on “Pictures at an Exhibition.”

 Supported by the Musical Fund Society of Philadelphia.